weop/atom-humble-colors-syntax/README.md

 # humble-colors
-a syntax theme for atom, with a minimal and clean theme look.
+a syntax theme for atom, with a minimal and clean look.

 note: looks better with One Dark UI theme that comes with Atom.